 complexity, collaboration & whole brain thinking.

-Aviva Reed (Master of Environment, BS) is an interdisciplinary visual ecologist.
+Aviva Reed (M. Env, BSc) is an interdisciplinary visual ecologist.
 Her practice explores scientific theories from both, philosophical and ontological perspectives, seeking to unravel perceived truths and invisible realities that shape the modern age.
 She has taught within tertiary, community and organisational environments.
 Her expertise include ecological thinking and arts- based pedagogy.
 With these combined concepts her training seeks to unravel complex ideas around human/ nature divides and inspire participants to engage in creative critical thinking.
 She is currently the creative director at Oekologie Studio, an art/ science studio of which resources for training sessions are developed.

-You can find out more about Aviva and her creative interdisciplinary practice
+Find out more about Aviva & her interdisciplinary practice.

 “Aviva’s passion for the artistic process is infectious.
 Her knowledge of ecology is inspiring to students because she helps them understand the relevance of the subject matter in relation to themselves and the wider world”